Fake-News-Detection-Project/Fake-News-Detection/README.md

 ### Classifiers

 Comparison of 6 simples ML algorithms in [2]: SGD, SVM, LSVM, KNN, Decision Trees.
-5-fold CV is used with 80% of the data for training and 20% for validation.

 To run the RNN, execute the file "ptru_fake_rnn.py" with the arguments: